Table of Contents

 However, research increasingly suggests that adults over 40 may benefit from higher intake levels, especially when trying to preserve muscle mass.

-1.0 to 1.2 grams of protein per kilogram of body weight per day
+Many experts recommend a range of 1.0 to 1.2 grams of protein per kilogram of body weight per day for women over 45.

 For example: